-Instead of asserting his own opinion he framed the argument between two parties.
+Instead of asserting his own opinion, he framed the argument between two parties.
 He began by quoting Xavier’s letter describing difficulty in learning the Japanese language.
-Then he proceeded to describe how two compatriots were divided over the issue.
+Then he proceeded to describe the division between two compatriots over the issue.
 Jacobus Piceninus (1654–1714) believed that this was concrete evidence that Xavier never spoke in tongues.
-Cardinal Vincenzo Ludovico Gotti (1664–1742), well known for his keen intellect and knowledge, argued that this simply displayed the fact that the gift was an unpredictable divine infusion that came and went with no regular pattern.
-This forced Xavier to study the language in those times where the divine power would not be present.36 Neither did this Pope reference Bartoli or Bouhours at all.
+Cardinal Vincenzo Ludovico Gotti (1664–1742), well known for his keen intellect and knowledge, argued that this displayed the fact that the gift was an unpredictable divine infusion that came and went with no regular pattern.
+This circumstance forced Xavier to study the language in those times where the divine power would not be present.36 Neither did this Pope reference Bartoli or Bouhours at all.
 Instead, he opted for more trusted sources.

-This takes the reader now to the official Catholic response to Andrew Dickson White.
-The reply was published in the volume 16, 1897 publication called Analecta Bollandiana.
-Analecta Bollandiana is a periodic publication started in 1882 by the Society of Jesus for reviews of critical hagiography.
-It is still being produced today.
-The Bollandists realized that medieval writers had an active imagination but one must be careful not to generalize all catholic medieval literature as being spurious.
-Some are good and some bad – each piece of literature has to be credited on its own merit.
+This information takes the reader now to the official Catholic response to Andrew Dickson White.
+The published reply is found in the volume 16, 1897 publication called Analecta Bollandiana.
+Analecta Bollandiana is a periodic publication started in 1882 by the Society of Jesus for reviews of critical hagiography and still exists today.
+The Bollandists realized that medieval writers had an active imagination, but one must be careful not to generalize all medieval Catholic literature as being spurious.
+Some are good and some bad – each piece of literature has to be credited on its merit.
 They also defended Bouhours; not in name but by their level of argument insisting Bouhours had more information available by his time than the earlier biographers did.
-He did not expand the story, but rather clarified with better documentation.
+He did not expand the story but instead clarified with improved documentation.
 They also riled against White’s objection of belittling the rigorous process of canonization.
-The Bollandists felt the investigation and witnesses are far greater than his objections can discount.39 The arguments presented here by the Bollandists are weak, but given the tension between the Catholics and Protestants, it was part of a protracted battle where truth was an inevitable sacrifice.
+The Bollandists felt the investigation and witnesses are more superior than his objections can discount.39 The arguments presented here by the Bollandists are weak, but given the tension between the Catholics and Protestants, it was part of a protracted battle where truth was an inevitable sacrifice.